 There isn’t a single person we know that wouldn’t want to work for Google.
-I mean it’s Google!
-Most people don’t even get a chance to interview with them and now you do.
-How do you even begin to prepare for one of the most important (if not the most important) interviews you will ever have in your lifetime?
+I mean, it’s Google!
+Most people don’t even get a chance to interview with them—but now, you do.
+What kind of Google Product Manager interview questions should you prepare for?

 - What to Expect